getsentry/spotlight/README.md

 - Better hooks, they're all half baked and incomplete
 - A "event was fully processed" hook should exist in all SDKs.

+Sidecar concerns:

+- There's a race condition for when yuou connect to the sidecar, which means it needs to keep a buffer of events.
+That said, its possible to connect and get either 1) no events, 2) too old of events.
+We need to solve this one.

+- Python implementation is hypothetically superior right now, but its got some issues w/ deadlocking the uwsgi process.